storybookjs/react-native/v6README.md

 export { StorybookUIRoot as default };" > App.tsx
 ```

-Now add `prestart: "sbn-get-stories"` and `"storybook-watcher": "sbn-watcher"` to your package json scripts.
+Now add `prestart: "sb-rn-get-stories"` and `"storybook-watcher": "sb-rn-watcher"` to your package json scripts.

 If you want you can use this node script to do that for you